A practical guide to Confluence AI chatbot integration in 2026

 Security and data privacy

-This is probably the first question on your mind: where is our Confluence data going, and is it being used to train some public AI model?
-It’s a huge deal for any company with sensitive info.
-You want a solution that guarantees your data is only used for your chatbot.
+This is a priority: where is our Confluence data going, and is it being used to train some public AI model?
+It’s important for any company with sensitive info.
+You want a solution that ensures your data is only used for your chatbot.
 The provider should be upfront about their security and data policies.
 For example, look for providers like eesel AI who state that customer data is never used for general model training, use SOC 2 Type II-certified infrastructure, and offer EU data residency for GDPR compliance.

 Ease of setup and maintenance

-Ask yourself: can our team set this up and manage it on our own, or are we going to need to pull in developers for every little change?
+Ask yourself: can our team set this up and manage it on our own?
 You should look for a platform that’s truly self-serve.
-You shouldn’t have to book a sales call just to find out if a tool is a good fit.
 The best tools are intuitive enough for non-technical people to use.
-The goal should be to go from signing up to having a working chatbot in minutes, not months.
-With eesel AI, for example, you can connect Confluence, tweak your bot’s personality, and even test it on past questions before you go live.
+The goal should be to go from signing up to having a working chatbot in minutes.
+With eesel AI, for example, you can connect Confluence, adjust your bot’s personality, and even test it on past questions before you go live.

 Customization and control

-Can you actually control what the AI knows and what it can do?
-A one-size-fits-all AI rarely works well.
+Can you control what the AI knows and what it can do?
+A tailored AI often works best.

-You’ll want the ability to limit the AI to specific Confluence spaces.
-An "IT Support" bot shouldn’t be pulling answers from the marketing team’s brainstorming notes.
+You'll want the ability to limit the AI to specific Confluence spaces.
+An "IT Support" bot can be focused on technical documentation rather than marketing notes.
 The most useful chatbots can also do things beyond just answering questions, like escalating a chat to a human or creating a support ticket.
-Finally, you should be able to define the AI’s tone of voice to make sure it matches your company’s brand.
+Finally, you should be able to define the AI's tone of voice to make sure it matches your company's brand.

 A tool like eesel AI gives you a full workflow engine to scope knowledge sources, define AI personas with a simple prompt, and set up actions without writing any code.